medivh13/notification-service/readme.md

 # notification

-This is for learn using SMTP to send mail notif
+This is use for my little online class to teach how to use SMTP to send mail notif, and teach how to do an even drivien microservices as well

 I use existing libs :